 - To what extent do you sense either micro aggressions or micro affirmations based on your master status?
 See here for a detailed (and personal) exploration of examining the concepts of both privilege and marginalization.

 Step five: Life chances and your status set

 Our ascribed statuses, as represented by our position vis-a-vis each head of the Hydra, have a massive effect on our lives.
-Our ‘life chances’, a term coined by German sociologist Max Weber, are the many probabilistic factors impacting our lifelong journey as a social being.
-Perhaps an understatement, our life chances are heavily influenced by our status set.
+Our ‘life chances‘, a term coined by German sociologist Max Weber, are the many probabilistic factors impacting our lifelong journey as a social being.
+Our life chances are heavily influenced -some would say determined- by our status set.
 Our secondary group interactions typically begin with being seen in terms of our master status and then more so by our entire status set, both ascribed and achieved.
 Accurately assessing one’s status set helps provide the insight for understanding the status set of others with whom you interact, especially in secondary groups.
 Otherwise stated, sensitivity of the nuances of one’s own status set promotes a deeper empathy when interacting with others.